Cymru / Wales

 As Wales’ largest network of local community sports groups tackling inequality for young people facing disadvantage, Sported empowers the local heroes running community sport groups to help their group survive so young people in their communities can thrive.

-We have a particular focus on tackling inequality.
-1 in 3 young people in Wales live in material deprivation.
-Alongside marginalised groups such as BAME, Women and Girls and disabled young people, they are significantly less likely to benefit from the positive social outcomes of engaging in sport and physical activity.
+Marginalised groups such as ethnic minorities, Women and Girls and disabled young people are significantly less likely to benefit from the positive social outcomes of engaging in sport and physical activity.

 In partnership with CVC Capital we are distributing grant funding into Wales most deprived communities.